 See the posted measure specification for specific coding and instructions to submit this measure.

-NOTE: Submission Frequency: Patient-Process
+NOTE: Submission Frequency: Patient-Process CPT only copyrig

-CPT only copyright 2021 American Medical Association.
+CPT only copyright 2022 American Medical Association.
 All rights reserved.
 The measure diagrams were developed by CMS as a supplemental resource to be used in conjunction with the measure specifications.
-They should not be used alone or as a substitution for the measure specification.
+They should not be used alone or as a substitution for the measure specification. v7

-2022 Clinical Quality Measure Flow Narrative for Quality ID #340 (NQF 2079): HIV Medical Visit Frequency
+2023 Clinical Quality Measure Flow Narrative for Quality ID #340 (NQF 2079): HIV Medical Visit Frequency